 Public key certificates, which link a public key to the identity of its owner, can expire or be revoked.
 When a certificate expires, the associated public key is no longer valid.
 This can occur due to a variety of reasons, such as the key being compromised or the owner no longer needing it.
 When this happens, a new key pair must be generated.

-Securing Your Private Keys: Crucial for Your Crypto Safety
+Securing Your Private Keys: A Must for Your Crypto Safety

-Storing private keys securely is crucial in maintaining the safety of your digital assets.
+Storing private keys securely is imperative for maintaining the safety of your digital assets.
 Whether you choose to store your keys in a hardware wallet, a software wallet, or as a paper wallet, it’s critical to ensure that only you can access them.

 Best Practices for Keeping Private Keys Safe